Boeing warns pilots in wake of January’s Indonesian 737 crash

 The Flight Operations Technical Bulletin, dated Monday, was sent to Boeing customers around the world.
 Its purpose is to “reinforce active flight crew monitoring of airplane state and flight path management to prevent airplane upsets.”

 While it doesn’t specifically address Sriwijaya Air Flight SJ182 — which went into an abrupt dive shortly after takeoff on Jan.
-9, killing all 62 aboard — it is a high-level reminder for pilots to monitor their aircraft for the kind of issues that occurred prior to the crash and how to recover from such situations.
+9, killing all 62 aboard — it is a high-level reminder for pilots to monitor their aircraft for the kind of issues that occurred before the crash and how to recover from such situations.

 “Loss of Control In-flight remains the single greatest cause of fatalities in commercial aviation,” the company said in the document reviewed by Bloomberg News.
 “This bulletin is meant to reinforce the importance for active monitoring of the airplane state while managing the airplane flight path.”